HelmholtzAI-Consultants-Munich/MLEE/README.md

 ```
 python main.py
 ```
-This will execute the whole pipeline with the input parameter you can set in the input_parameters.json.
+This will execute the whole pipeline with the input parameter you can set in the input_parameters.json (see 4.2).

 #### 4.1.2 Cluster
 1. First you have to log in to the cluster: